ayushgarg1224/wikispeedier/README.md

 TODO!!!!!!!!!!!!!!!!!
 ## Running the Program
 ##### Main
 To run this program, install make and g++, then clone the repository and navigate to `./wikispeedier/build/`.
 From here, running `make main` will create `main.exe`.
 In the same directoy, call `./main` to run the program on the default dataset.
 If you wish to use custom articles and links, create a tsv for each.
 The articles tsv should just have the article names on each line.
 The links tsv should have the article and linked article separated by a tab on each line.
-Once these are created, run `./main <articles_path> <links_path>` to run the program.
+Once these are created, run `./main <articles_path> <links_path> <article_count> <links_count>` to run the program.
+Article_count and links_count are the total lines in each tsv respectively.
 ##### Testing
 Test cases have also been written for this program and can be executed by first running `make test` from `../build`.
 Then, `./test` will run all test cases.
 These can be viewed in `./wikispeedier/tests/tests.cpp`.